hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 [prequel](https://hapax.github.io/philosophy/physics/psychology-time/)
 for more details.)
-But while the spirit is similar, there is an asymmetry between future and past which does not exist between up and down.
+But while the spirit is similar, there is an asymmetry between future and past which does not exist between up and down, or left and right.
 This asymmetry is what gives free will and the growing block their folk appeal.
 And that is really the point I want to make: while the folk Cartesian